joshpoll/my-little-dfta-blogpost/post.md

   - $q_10 \to q_0$
   - $q_11 \to q_1$

+Most descriptions of DFAs specify starting states.
+In our formalism there are no start states, just special transition rules ($0 \to q_0$ and $1 \to q_1$) that don't take previous states.

-It's probably easiest to understand how the DFA works by looking at an example execution:
+It's probably easiest to understand how this DFA works by looking at an example execution:

 <img src="img/DFA_Recognition.jpg" alt="Running the DFA on 11101 yields q_0" width="50%" />